 If Response Type is set to flexBlocking, the group-hosting CSE shall keep aggregating the member responses until the group-hosting CSE determines that it is time to send a response – this depends on the properties of the group-hosting CSE related to the <group> resource (the number of aggregated responses or the time period of the aggregation).
 By that time, if the aggregated response contains all the member responses, the group-hosting CSE shall respond with the aggregated response.
 However if only some of the member responses have been received, the group-hosting CSE shall create a <request> resource from the received request, and respond to the Originator with the reference to the created <request> resource as well as the currently aggregated responses.
 Until the time specified in Result Expiration Time is reached, the group-hosting CSE shall keep aggregating the remaining member responses and updating the aggregated response in the operationResult of the <request> resource.
 If notificationTarget is provided in the request, the group-hosting CSE shall notify the Originator with the aggregated response.
 Each notification shall contain different member responses.

 If the group-hosting CSE supports <request> resource, in the nonBlockingRequestAsynch, nonBlockingRequestSynch and flexBlocking case, it shall set the requestStatus of the <request> resource to PARTIALLY_COMPLETED if some of the member responses are received.
-If the group-hosting CSE has aggregated all the member responses, it shall set the operationResult to COMPLETED.
+If the group-hosting CSE has aggregated all the member responses, it shall set the requestStatus to COMPLETED.

 In any of the cases above, member responses received after the Result Expiration Time shall be discarded.
 After the time specified in Result Persistence, the aggregated response shall not be retrievable.